South Memphis family feud leads to charges - NewsBreak

 Witnesses said Dillon loaded and cocked a handgun and said, “Y’all not gone play with my mom and dad because I’ll pop one of yall,” according to a police statement.

+While at the home, a call came in from the jail.
+Eugene was on the line but quickly had to go.

-Dillon is in Jail East and faces three counts of aggravated assault.Copyright 2022 Nexstar Media Inc. All rights reserved.
+If you or anyone you know find themselves in need of help from any kind of domestic dispute, help is available 24/7.
+You can call the National Domestic Violence Hotline at 1-800-799-7233.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WREG.com.